Population Health Measures Overview

 Population health refers to “the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”.
 (Beck, et. al.) Note that this definition does not delineate how to define the groups themselves.
 When developing population health measures, clarity of the denominator is critical for measurement.
 The current approach for commonly published summary measures of population health, such as mortality rates, primarily uses geopolitical areas.

-However, other population identifiers may include panels of patients (e.g., persons assigned to a specific measured entity or measured entity team), members of a health plan, or members of a specific social demographic (e.g., women of color).
-Social determinants/drivers of health (SDOH) (e.g., economic stability, education, social and community context, health and health care, and neighborhood and built environment), and social risk factors (e.g., food and housing insecurity, lack of transportation), also impact population health significantly (Green & Zook, 2019).
+However, other population identifiers may include panels of patients (e.g., persons assigned to a specific measured entity or measured entity team), members of a health plan, or members of a specific social, economic and geographic factors" and remove the parenthesis.
+Ex: However, other population identifiers may include panels of patients (e.g., persons assigned to a specific measured entity or measured entity team), members of a health plan, or members of a specific social demographic.
+Social, economic, and geographic factors also impact population health significantly (Green & Zook, 2019).

-CMS defines a population health measure as a broadly applicable indicator reflecting the quality of a group’s overall health and well-being.
-Examples of measure topics include access to care, clinical outcomes, coordination of care and community services, health behaviors, preventive care and screening, and utilization of health services.
-Without guidance as to how to define a group, these working definitions reflect important distinctions between population health measures and quality measures.
-The current intent of quality measures is to assess the quality, cost, or efficiency of services to individuals by health care setting, so there is an attachment of quality measures to services and specific types of measured entities.
-Population health measures would not necessarily have these restrictions.
-Population health measures are more expansive in that they include what is happening outside the direct health care system.
+CMS defines a population health measure as an indicator that reflects the overall health and well-being of a group.
+Examples of population health topics include access to care, clinical outcomes, coordination of care and community services, health behaviors, preventive care and screening, and utilization of health services.
+While there is no definitive guidance on how measure developers should define a group, these distinctions are important for differentiating population health measures from other quality measures.
+Quality measures are typically designed to assess the quality, cost, or efficiency of services provided to individuals within specific health care settings and are therefore closely tied to particular services and measured entities.
+In contrast, population health measures are not necessarily restricted to specific services or entities, allowing for a broader assessment of the health of a group.
+Thus, population health measures represent a type of quality measure that enables a wider evaluation of group health outcomes.

 Last Updated: